vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 ## Saving and modifying your configuration

-Congratulations!
-You should now have a fully functioning TAP environment of your own to use and experiment with.
+Your TAP installation is now finished.
-However, it's quite possible that you will want to modify the configuration in future so before you finish it is time to make a backup of your configuration.
+However, it's quite possible that you will want to modify the configuration in future so before you leave this workshop it is time to make a backup of your configuration.

 As you may have seen, the installation script creates a number of YAML files in the current directory.